 Conclusion

 On the basis of one year experimentation, it was concluded that the treatment combination (V4- Vermicompost 6 t/ha + B4-Azotobacter @ 10 g/kg seed + Pseudomonas @ 10 g/kg seed) are found superior among all treatments in growth, yield and quality.
-So, the treatment combination V4B4 are better for practices as compare to other treatments.
+Therefore, the treatment combination V4B4 are better for practices as compare to other treatments.

 Table 1 Effect of vermicompost and biofertilizers on growth parameters of onion